-Sometimes low back pain comes out of nowhere, but that sudden twinge in the lower back does have a cause.
-With some cases, there’s a trigger, like picking up a heavy object/furniture from an awkward position.
-But sometimes it can be a mystery and a challenge to diagnose.
+Sometimes low back pain comes out of nowhere, but that sudden lower back twinge has a cause.
+Sometimes, there’s a trigger, like picking up a heavy object/furniture from an awkward position.
+But sometimes, it can be a mystery and a challenge to diagnose.

-It is important to know the cause of lower back pain to figure out the proper treatment plan.
+Knowing the cause of lower back pain is important to figuring out the proper treatment plan.
 Otherwise, one could receive treatment for the wrong diagnosis and possibly exacerbate the existing injury.

-Knowing what triggers back pain is the first step toward prevention and how to treat it.
+Knowing what triggers back pain is the first step toward the prevention and how to treat it.

-Muscle spasms can stop you cold, and so I’m sure you don’t want another one.
+Muscle spasms can stop your cold, so I’m sure you don’t want another one.

 Acute Back Pain